46elks/praktik-apiskolan/README.md

 # APIskolan - Internship Version
 A swedish learning platform on what APIs are and how to use them.

+This project was started as part of an internship at the company 46elks.
+The goal of the project is to create a complete learning platform on APIs in swedish, targeted at absolute beginners.

 # Getting Started

 ## Installing Dependencies